Key Breed Facts

 Average weight: Males 55 - 100 kg, Females 45 - 80 kg

-The Caucasian Shepherd Dog is a well-muscled, powerful yet athletic looking large dog with males being a lot heavier and larger than their female counterparts.
+Caucasian Shepherds are heavy set dogs and they boast extremely weather resistant coats.
+Another striking feature of the breed, is the size of a dog's paws which are enormous and which have hair growing between the toes.
+They are well-muscled, powerful yet athletic looking large dog with males being a lot heavier and larger than their female counterparts.
 Both have extremely large, broad heads with nicely developed cheek bones.
 They have a slightly defined stop and the width of a dog's head is accentuated by the thick hair that stands away from each side of their jaws.
 Females have a slightly more refined head.

 Caucasians have powerful muzzles that taper gently to the nose.
 Their lips are tight, thick and black in colour.
 They have a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones and their canines are long and large.
 Noses are black in colour and broad, although lighter coloured dogs can have a brown nose.
 Their eyes are medium in size, oval-shaped and brown in colour which are set a little obliquely and quite deeply under a dog's brow.

-Their ears are set high and triangular in shape which hang neatly on a dog's head.
+Their ears are set high and triangular shaped which hang neatly on a dog's head.
 Caucasians have powerful albeit short necks which dog's hold slightly arched.
-Their forequarters are strong with dogs having moderately laid back shoulders and well-muscled, strong and straight front legs.
+Their forequarters are strong with dogs having moderately laid-back shoulders and well-muscled, strong and straight front legs.
 Their bodies are nicely proportioned with dogs having well sprung ribs that are well let down to a dog's elbows.
 Chests are deep and broad with dogs having broad, strong and level backs.